EE-crisrmh/Arduino-EEPROM-PROGRAMMER/README.md

 ---

-## Host Tool: What a software developer needs to build
+## Host Tool: How a software developer can contribute:

 The goal is a small CLI tool that feels like: